JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_param_mfshalln.rst

 NAM_PARAM_MFSHALLn
 -----------------------------------------------------------------------------

-It contains the options retained for the EDKF shallow convection scheme, used by the model n.
-They are included in the declarative module MODD_PARAM_MFSHALLn.
-Contrary to the KAFR scheme, EDKF can only be called  every time step.
+It contains the options retained for the EDKF shallow convection scheme used by the model n (CSCONV = "EDKF" in :ref:`nam_paramn`).
+Contrary to the "KAFR" scheme, "EDKF" can only be called at every time step.

 .. csv-table:: NAM_PARAM_MFSHALLn content
    :header: "Fortran name", "Fortran type", "Default value"